 Bumper A small self adhesive pad, normally made of cork, felt or sponge, that is fixed to the bottom corners of the frame.
 These are used to hold the frame away from the wall allowing free air flow around the back of the frame.

-Quality Framing Service located in Lucan Village, Dublin.
-Feel free to drop into our showroom.
+Quality Framing Service located in Newcastle, Dublin.